SneauxGirl/check-check/README.md

 4. Click "Render Checklist"
 5. Use live check list

+⚠️ WARNING ⚠️
+-
+Currently any markdown edit and re-render will remove all prior checkmarks unless you add them to the markdown itself -

 Improvements:

 - Personalize Styling
 - Add "Modify Markup" button which recreates markup version in the edit window showing all user modifications present in the interactive module.
-Use case: need to add new list items mid-project and re-render, but don't want to lose prior modifications
+Use case: need to add new list items mid-project then re-render, but don't want to lose prior modifications
+- List storage
+- Cross-compatibility to Notion
 - Add warning pop-up with y/n verification before re-rendering if the interactive checklist has been modified
 - Confetti and or audio fanfare for completing sections

 Notes:

-- Created base model in HTML, Tailwind CSS, and JavaScript using Claude, additional styling is my own
+- Created base model in HTML, Tailwind, and JavaScript using Claude, additional styling is my own
-- Open source